Lower North Hill Tour

 The Raney-Jameson castle is a two and one-half story, square Queen Anne residence.
 It is of coursed, rock faced limestone construction with a limestone foundation.
 The main architectural points are the round tower in the south bay with conical roof, the square turret and the main gable wood with decorative patterns.

-The home was built approximately 1892 for the Leander Raney family.
-Local architect, S. W. Foulke, who also designed the First Presbyterian Church among other buildings in the city, designed it.
+The home was built in approximately 1892 for the Leander Raney family.
+Local architect, S. W. Foulke, who also designed the First Presbyterian Church, among other buildings in the city, designed it.
 Mr. Raney, a local industrialist and community leader was affiliated with the Raney & Burger Iron Works and Raney Milling Company.
 He is the grandfather of Howard Kirk of Kirk Hutton Hardware.

 It was badly damaged by a fire in May, 1998 and the original slate roof cannot be replaced.

-THE HOWE-CRAIG HOUSE • 214 East Lincoln
+THE HOWE-CRAIG HOUSE • 214 East Lincoln • no longer exists

 This two and one-half story square plan Colonial Revival residence has a raised, coursed limestone foundation, running bond brick walls, a hip roof with east-west ridge, and tall, interior end brick chimneys.
 The main facade (north) is three bays wide.
 It has prominent roof dormers.
 Classically inspired with open pediments, pilasters and central sunburst motif.
 There is regular fenestration of Queen Anne decorative windows, a central bay window at the second floor and tripartite window with decorative transom at first floor.
-Note the Porte cochere to the west side.
+Note the porte cochere to the west side.

 This home was built in 1897 for Robert C. Howe, bookkeeper for the New Castle Wire Nail Company.
 In 1925, the home was sold to Percy Craig, Vice-president of Lawrence Savings and Trust Bank.